 Others hire ghostwriters because they have great ideas but they don’t have the skill to turn them into written content.

 For the past years, ghostwriting has only been about long-form content.
 These would be your typical blog posts.
-But as social media became a must-have platform for entrepreneurs, ghostwriting short-form content has begun.
+But as social media became a must-have platform for entrepreneurs, ghostwriting short-form content gained popularity as well.

 Creating LinkedIn and Facebook posts for someone’s community or clients has been an added opportunity for freelance ghostwriters.
 Even ghostwriting email newsletters and tweets are great ways to make money now.

-These brands and businesses are looking for a writer that can capture their tone.
-But the most important of them all would be someone that can generate leads for them.
+These brands and businesses look for writers who can capture their tone and generate leads for them.

 Ghostwriting is a world that has a ton of hidden opportunities for you.